How lenders decide whether to give you credit

 For more information about borrowing money and getting credit, see Borrowing.

 You may also find the following information helpful:

 The Money Advice Service website has lots of useful information about borrowing and managing your money.

 Credit reference agencies are companies which are allowed to collect and keep information about consumers' borrowing and financial behaviour.

 Experian - www.experian.co.uk

 Equifax - www.equifax.co.uk

 The CIFAS website has information about what CIFAS does as well as a list of its members and details of its complaints procedure.

-The Home Office identity theft website has useful information about all aspects of identity fraud including news about government work to reduce risk of fraud.
+Action Fraud's page on identity theft has useful information about all aspects of identity fraud.